kshun1994/Rain/README.md

 - [ ] Pause screen stuff
 	- [ ] Frame stepping
 ---------------------------------------------------------------------------------------------------------------------------------------------
+- [X] Extending Action class
+	- [X] Make it so boxes can change throughout Action duration
+	- [X] Add recoveries that are cancellable into specific other Actions
+	- [X] Fix the animation frame looping (or lack thereof) on JumpAction
 - [X] Make it so inputting Actions during other options doesn't just queue it up indefinitely
 	- E.g. currently hitting 5B during a jump will have Enk immediately do 5B upon landing no matter how long the jump is
 - [X] Add jumping